coderwz/personal-website/src/_posts/startup-playbook-by-sam-altman.md

 Following are the notes I took when reading the blog.

-## Summary
-A great team, a great team and great execution are the framework to create/find good startup companies.

 ## The Idea
 - Clear & Concise
 - Targeted users